INL/BlackLab/site/docs/guide/corpus-query-language.md

 	[lemma='under.*']

-Explaining regular expression syntax is beyond the scope of this document, but for a complete overview, see [regular-expressions.info](http://www.regular-expressions.info/).
+Explaining regular expression syntax is beyond the scope of this document, but for a complete overview, see [regular-expressions.info](http://www.regular-expressions.info/) for a general overview, or [Lucene's regular expression syntax](https://www.elastic.co/guide/en/elasticsearch/reference/current/regexp-syntax.html) specifically, which has a few quirks.

 ::: details Escaping and literal strings
 To find characters with special meaning in a regular expression, such as the period, you need to escape them with a backslash: